 One of the most interesting trends is agrivoltaics – solar panels coexisting with farming.
 Alberta and Ontario have pilot sites where panels shade crops or livestock, reducing heat stress while producing electricity.

-A community leader in Saskatchewan told us last year:
+A community leader in Saskatchewan told us in 2024:

 “It’s ironic we’re the sunniest province with so few solar panels, but that’s starting to change.”